 Crash Course: How To Clean, Polish and Maintain Marble Floors

-If you’ve got marble floors in your home, you know how beautiful they look when they’re freshly cleaned and polished.
-Your floors should last a lifetime, but despite marble’s durability, it can be prone to damage if you clean it with the wrong solution or chemicals.
-Learn how to take care of your marble floor and keep all your marble surfaces glossy and smooth for years to come with our comprehensive guide.
+If you’ve got marble floors in your home, you know how beautiful they look when freshly cleaned and polished.
+Marble floors should last a lifetime, but despite the stone’s durability, it can be damaged by the wrong cleaning solution or chemicals.
+Here’s how to care for marble and keep all your marble surfaces glossy and smooth for years to come.

 What is marble?

-Under intense heat and pressure in the earth’s core, limestone breaks down and reforms into marble, which gets its beautiful appearance from the way the limestone recrystallizes.
-Despite the enormous forces at work creating it, marble can be surprisingly fragile.
-Because it’s formed from high-alkali minerals, it’s very susceptible to acid.
-Even spilling some cranberry sauce on an unprotected marble surface can cause it to corrode.
+Under intense heat and pressure deep in the earth, limestone breaks down and reforms into marble, which gets its beautiful appearance from the way the limestone recrystallizes.
+Despite the enormous forces that create it, marble can be surprisingly fragile.
+Because it’s formed from high-alkali minerals, it’s very susceptible to acid — even spilling cranberry sauce on an unprotected marble surface can corrode it.

 Surface corrosion eats away at marble’s smooth surface and forms what’s known as an “etch.”
-This might look like a stain that doesn’t shift no matter how you scrub it, but a good way to tell the difference is to remember that stains are darker than the original color, whereas etches are lighter.
-That’s because the etch hasn’t soaked into the surface of the marble but removed it.
-Etches are also easier to spot at an angle or under oblique lighting, whereas stains usually look the same no matter how you approach them.
+This might look like a stain that won’t shift no matter how you scrub, but here’s how to tell the difference: stains are darker than the original color, while etches are lighter.
+That’s because an etch hasn’t soaked into the marble — it has removed some of the surface.
+Etches are also easier to spot at an angle or under oblique lighting, whereas stains look the same from any direction.

-Getting etches in your marble doesn’t mean it’s ruined forever.
-You can buy stone cleaning powder, buff out minor etches and scratches, or call a professional to refinish your floor if the damage is very deep.
+Etches don’t mean your marble is ruined forever.
+You can buy stone-cleaning powder to buff out minor etches and scratches, or call a professional to refinish the floor if the damage is deep.

-The best way to keep your marble looking pristine is damage prevention.
+The best way to keep marble pristine is damage prevention.
 Learn what can and can’t harm your marble floor, and how to clean and treat it to keep it looking beautiful.

 Best cleaning equipment for marble

-Keep your marble floors clean and scratch-free by using the right equipment for the job.
-Avoid anything rough or sharp that can damage marble’s sensitive surface.
-Soft materials such as chamois cloths and dust mops will protect your marble better than abrasive brushes and sponges.
-Dry erasers are particularly inadvisable because they work by abrading surfaces to clean them.
+Keep marble floors clean and scratch-free by using the right equipment.
+Avoid anything rough or sharp that can damage the sensitive surface.
+Soft materials like chamois cloths and dust mops protect marble better than abrasive brushes and sponges.
+Dry erasers are especially inadvisable, since they work by abrading the surface.

 Never use vinegar, lemon juice, or other acidic cleaners on marble.
-Stick with alkali cleaning solutions such as ammonia and hydrogen peroxide, or neutral water, to prevent the marble from reacting or etching.
+Stick with alkaline cleaning solutions such as ammonia, or neutral water, to keep the marble from reacting or etching.

-Before you begin: Remember to keep the color and exact makeup of your marble floor in mind when choosing cleaning solutions.
-Strong alkalis such as hydrogen peroxide and ammonia can bleach dark marble.
-Always test any cleaner on an inconspicuous area first.
-Whenever you’re cleaning marble, begin with a neutral solution such as water or a pH balanced marble cleaner, and only use stronger solutions if absolutely necessary.
-When you’ve finished cleaning your marble floor, always flush the area with plain water to neutralize the pH of any residual chemicals, and dry thoroughly afterwards.
+Before you begin: Keep the color and makeup of your marble in mind when choosing a cleaner.
+Strong alkalis such as hydrogen peroxide and ammonia can bleach dark marble, so always test any cleaner on an inconspicuous area first.
+Start with a neutral solution like water or a pH-balanced marble cleaner, and only move to something stronger if absolutely necessary.
+When you finish, always flush the area with plain water to neutralize any residual chemicals, and dry thoroughly.

 How to clean a marble floor

-Start cleaning your marble floors by preparing the surface thoroughly.
-Remove any dust or dirt carefully using a clean, dry cloth, or a soft dust mop.
-Don’t drag the cloth or brush hard across the surface or you run the risk of creating scratches in your floor.
-Even sand can scratch unfinished marble, so imagine the damage a small pebble could do.
-Make sure to pay particular attention to corners, doorways, and other places where dust and dirt can accumulate.
-Try to always brush in one direction to minimize the impact on your floor.
+Start by preparing the surface.
+Remove dust and dirt carefully with a clean, dry cloth or a soft dust mop.
+Don’t drag the cloth or brush hard across the surface, or you risk scratches — even sand can scratch unfinished marble, so imagine what a small pebble could do.
+Pay particular attention to corners, doorways, and other spots where grit accumulates, and try to always brush in one direction to minimize the impact.

-Follow the sweeping by mopping the floor to remove any final traces of dust and dirt.
-You can use plain water for this, or for a more thorough clean look for a gentle, non-acidic cleaner designed for use on marble surfaces.
-If the mop water becomes discolored, change it to prevent smearing dirt across your clean floor.
+Follow sweeping with mopping to remove the last traces of dust and dirt.
+Use plain water, or for a more thorough clean, a gentle, non-acidic cleaner made for marble.
+If the mop water becomes discolored, change it so you’re not smearing dirt across the clean floor.

-To clean the floor, use a diluted ammonia solution.
-Make a solution of 0.5-cup ammonia to 1 gallon of warm water.
-Remember ammonia has a strong odor and should only be used in well-ventilated areas.
-Open a window, don’t spend long in the room after applying the solution, and leave it for a couple of hours to dissipate before reentering.
+For a deeper clean, use a diluted ammonia solution — half a cup of ammonia to 1 gallon of warm water.
+Ammonia has a strong odor and should only be used in well-ventilated areas: open a window, don’t linger in the room after applying it, and leave it a couple of hours to dissipate before returning.

 Don’t soak your marble floor in cleaning solution.
-Wring any excess liquid from your mop or cloth before washing the floor.
-As soon as you’re finished, dry the floor with a soft towel to prevent watermarks or rust stains, which can be left behind on marbles that contain iron oxide when it comes into contact with water.
+Wring excess liquid from the mop or cloth before washing, and as soon as you’re done, dry the floor with a soft towel to prevent watermarks or rust stains, which can appear on marbles containing iron oxide when they meet water.

-If your marble is very dirty, you can make a stronger cleaning solution by combining 2 tablespoons of ammonia with a quart of water, or mix baking soda with ammonia or hydrogen peroxide to make a paste.
-Apply gently and never scrub your marble or use abrasive tools like brushes or scourers, as they will only scratch the surface.
-Make sure to flush the area thoroughly with water after half an hour to neutralize the pH and remove every last trace of the cleaning solution.
+For very dirty marble, make a stronger solution by combining 2 tablespoons of ammonia with a quart of water, or mix baking soda with ammonia or hydrogen peroxide into a paste.
+Apply gently — never scrub marble or use abrasive tools like brushes or scourers, which only scratch the surface.
+Flush the area thoroughly with water after about half an hour to neutralize the pH and remove every trace of cleaner.

-If your marble has oily marks in it, try applying cornstarch to the stain and leave it to draw out the stain.
-Once finished, rinse the area with plain water and dry thoroughly to keep your marble protected.
+If your marble has oily marks, apply cornstarch to the stain and leave it to draw the oil out.
+Then rinse with plain water and dry thoroughly.

 Polishing marble floors

-It’s not recommended to use polish on your marble.
-Not only can it damage the surface, but marble is so smooth that a polished floor can be dangerously slippery.
-Instead use a dry towel or chamois cloth to remove residual water or cleaners from your marble floor.
-If you want a higher shine on your cleaned floor, you can make a paste from 50/50 water and baking soda and spread it gently over the marble.
-Allow it to dry, then remove the residue with more water and a soft cloth.
+Using polish on marble isn’t recommended — it can damage the surface, and marble is so smooth that a polished floor can be dangerously slippery.
+Instead, use a dry towel or chamois cloth to remove residual water or cleaner.
+If you want a higher shine, make a 50/50 paste of water and baking soda, spread it gently over the marble, let it dry, then remove the residue with water and a soft cloth.

 Maintaining your marble floor

-If anything spills on your marble floor, be sure to remove it immediately to prevent stains from soaking in.
-Marble is a porous rock, meaning it can absorb liquid, and getting marks out again can be difficult.
-Blot any stains, don’t rub them!
-Flush spills with plenty of water to neutralize the pH and reduce the chances of stains or etches.
-This is particularly important for acids such as tomato, citrus, vinegar, and coffee.
+If anything spills, remove it immediately to prevent it soaking in.
+Marble is porous and absorbs liquid, so marks can be difficult to get out.
+Blot spills, don’t rub them, and flush with plenty of water to neutralize the pH and reduce the risk of stains or etches.
+This is especially important for acids like tomato, citrus, vinegar, and coffee.

-In high-traffic areas, consider investing in rugs to cover and protect your marble floor.
+In high-traffic areas, consider rugs to cover and protect the marble.

 DIY marble floor cleaners

-There are many specialist marble cleaners available that are alkali or pH neutral in order to protect the surface from stains or etches.
-However you can still use household supplies to make DIY marble cleaners that won’t cause any damage.
+Many specialist marble cleaners are alkaline or pH-neutral to protect the surface from stains and etches.
+But you can also make DIY marble cleaners from household supplies that won’t cause damage.

 Soap and water

-Regular dish soap makes a good cleaner for marble floors.
-Use a very dilute solution in order to prevent streaks, and gently buff the floor afterward to dry it and remove any residue.
+Regular dish soap makes a good marble cleaner.
+Use a very dilute solution to prevent streaks, then gently buff the floor afterward to dry it and remove residue.

 Hydrogen peroxide

-Hydrogen peroxide is great for removing tough stains on light colored marble.
-Remember it can act as a bleaching agent and discolor dark marble, so always test an inconspicuous area first.
-Hydrogen peroxide works best on organic stains, biological, and water-based such as fruit juice or washable marker pens.
-You can use a strong solution and leave it overnight to work on the stain before washing the marble clean.
+Hydrogen peroxide is great for tough stains on light-colored marble.
+It can act as a bleaching agent and discolor dark marble, so always test an inconspicuous area first.
+It works best on organic, biological, and water-based stains like fruit juice or washable marker.
+Use a strong solution and leave it overnight to work before washing the marble clean.

 Acetone

-Found in most nail polish removers, acetone has similar cleaning properties to hydrogen peroxide, but with the added bonus that it doesn’t discolor dark marble.
-Use a cotton swap dipped in acetone to gently work out stains, and wash the area with plenty of plain water afterward.
+Found in most nail polish removers, acetone has similar cleaning properties to hydrogen peroxide, with the bonus that it doesn’t discolor dark marble.
+Use a cotton swab dipped in acetone to gently work out stains, and wash the area with plenty of plain water afterward.

 Cornstarch

-The power of cornstarch is in its ability to soak up liquids.
-If you get a spill on marble that’s tough to remove, such as oil or coffee, cover it with cornstarch and leave it overnight.
-The starch will draw out fluid from the marble and absorb it, so you can wash it clean the next morning.
+Cornstarch’s strength is soaking up liquids.
+For a tough spill like oil or coffee, cover it with cornstarch and leave it overnight — the starch draws the fluid out of the marble and absorbs it, so you can wash it clean the next morning.

 Baking soda

-Another natural alkali cleaner you might find in your kitchen is baking soda.
-This makes a great cleaner by mixing with water, ammonia, or hydrogen peroxide until it forms a paste and then applying it to marble.
-Let the mixture dry and then flush the area with lots of water.
+Another natural alkaline cleaner from the kitchen is baking soda.
+Mix it with water, ammonia, or hydrogen peroxide into a paste, apply it to the marble, let it dry, then flush the area with lots of water.

 Ammonia

-Ammonia is probably the strongest household solution you can use on marble before you need to resort to professional solutions or call in the experts.
-Always make sure to use ammonia in well-ventilated areas and dilute it before use.
-Half a cup of ammonia per gallon of water makes a good cleaning solution.
+Ammonia is about the strongest household solution you can use on marble before resorting to professional products or calling in the experts.
+Always use it in a well-ventilated area and dilute it first — half a cup of ammonia per gallon of water makes a good cleaning solution.

 Identifying stains on marble

-Different marble floor stains respond best to different treatment.
-Here’s how to identify the most common, and the right cleaner to use to remove them.
+Different marble stains respond best to different treatments.
+Here’s how to identify the most common ones and the right cleaner for each.

 Oil-based stains

-You can get oil on your marble floor from a variety of sources, such as stepping in engine oil, spilling cooking oil, or dropping your lipstick.
-Oily stains are usually dull, dark splotches in your marble that permeate deep into the stone.
-To remove them, you need to draw them out.
+Oil reaches marble from many sources — tracked-in engine oil, spilled cooking oil, a dropped lipstick.
+Oily stains are usually dull, dark splotches that permeate deep into the stone, so you need to draw them out.

-Use a dilute solution of dish soap to break up fresh spills and prevent them damaging your marble, and cornstarch to absorb as much oil as you can from both clean and established stains.
-To break down really tough stains, use hydrogen peroxide on light marble, or acetone for dark marble.
-After cleaning the stain, always flush the area with water and dry it with a soft towel.
+Use a dilute dish-soap solution to break up fresh spills, and cornstarch to absorb as much oil as you can from both fresh and established stains.
+For really tough stains, use hydrogen peroxide on light marble or acetone on dark marble.
+After cleaning, always flush the area with water and dry it with a soft towel.

 Ink stains

 Ink is tough to get out of any material.
-The moment you spill ink on your marble floor, act immediately to blot up the excess, then wash with diluted dish soap to break up the dye.
-Apply a cloth soaked with rubbing alcohol to the area to further break down and absorb the ink, and use diluted ammonia to remove the last of the stain.
+The moment it spills, blot up the excess, then wash with diluted dish soap to break up the dye.
+Apply a cloth soaked in rubbing alcohol to further break down and absorb the ink, then use diluted ammonia to remove the last of the stain.

 Organic stains

-If your dog pees on the marble floor, or your kids spill a glass of OJ, don’t panic.
-Blot up as much of the stain as you can as soon as possible.
-Don’t rub the stain, you’ll only spread it or force it into the stone.
-Use hydrogen peroxide or a dilute solution of ammonia to break up and remove organic stains.
+If the dog has an accident on the marble or the kids spill a glass of OJ, don’t panic.
+Blot up as much as you can right away — don’t rub, which spreads it or forces it into the stone.
+Use hydrogen peroxide or a dilute ammonia solution to break up and remove organic stains.

 Biological stains

-If you’ve got potted plants on your marble floor, or an indoor water feature, you might notice algae, lichens, mosses, and other greenery growing where they aren’t wanted.
-Plants can stain your marble so carefully remove them and clean the area with a diluted hydrogen peroxide solution or acetone to break down the biological matter and prevent more from growing.
-Also take steps to protect your floor by moving plants and lowering humidity in the area where your green invaders were growing.
+Potted plants or an indoor water feature can lead to algae, lichen, moss, and other growth where you don’t want it.
+Plants can stain marble, so carefully remove them and clean the area with a diluted hydrogen peroxide solution or acetone to break down the biological matter and prevent regrowth.
+Then protect the floor by moving plants and lowering the humidity in that spot.

 Metallic stains

-Because marble is made from lots of different elements, some marbles contain metals that can cause stains to appear on the surface of your floor.
-Iron, copper, and bronze are all found in marble and can stain if they get wet.
-Look for reddish brown or green patches to identify them.
+Because marble is made from many elements, some marbles contain metals that can stain the surface.
+Iron, copper, and bronze are all found in marble and can stain when they get wet — look for reddish-brown or green patches.

-Unfortunately because the stains come from within the marble, they can be incredibly difficult to remove.
-Try using a poultice made of baking soda and ammonia, but don’t expect miracles.
+Because these stains come from within the marble, they can be very difficult to remove.
+Try a poultice of baking soda and ammonia, but don’t expect miracles.

 Water spots and filmy residue

-The most common marks you’ll see on your marble floor are watermarks or cleaning solution streaks.
-The best way to remove them is to buff the surface with a soft, dry cloth such as a chamois.
-Use a circular motion and you’ll have your floor gleaming again in no time.
+The most common marks on marble are watermarks and cleaning-solution streaks.
+The best fix is to buff the surface with a soft, dry cloth like a chamois, using a circular motion — your floor will be gleaming again in no time.

 How to make and use a poultice for cleaning marble

-Knowing how to whip up a quick cleaning poultice is a handy trick for anyone.
-This poultice is safe for use removing stains on most surfaces, although you should always test a spot first to check for discoloration.
+Knowing how to whip up a cleaning poultice is a handy trick.
+This poultice is safe for removing stains on most surfaces, though you should always test a spot first to check for discoloration.

-A poultice is simply a cleaning paste that can be spread onto a stained area and left to dry.
-Depending on the poultice ingredients and the stain, it can work by drawing the stain out of the marble, or breaking it down.
+A poultice is simply a cleaning paste spread onto a stained area and left to dry.
+Depending on the ingredients and the stain, it works by either drawing the stain out of the marble or breaking it down.

-Make a basic poultice by combining baking soda with water, hydrogen peroxide, or ammonia, until it forms the consistency of peanut butter.
-You will need about 1 pound of baking soda for every square foot of stain, and it will require about a cup of solvent to reach the right consistency, but the mixture can be scaled up/down to suit your needs.
+Make a basic poultice by combining baking soda with water, hydrogen peroxide, or ammonia until it reaches a peanut-butter consistency.
+As a rough guide you’ll need about a pound of baking soda per square foot of stain, and roughly a cup of liquid to reach the right consistency — scale it up or down to suit.

-Clean as much of the initial stain as possible, and then cover the area in a thin layer of water.
-This will help the poultice penetrate the marble and really get to work on the stain.
-Apply the poultice, covering the stain to the depth of quarter to half an inch, and spread an inch beyond the edges of the stain.
+Clean as much of the stain as possible first, then cover the area with a thin layer of water — this helps the poultice penetrate the marble and get to work.
+Apply the poultice over the stain to a depth of a quarter to half an inch, spreading it an inch beyond the stain’s edges.

-Cover the poultice with plastic wrapping, tape down with masking tape for extra security, and leave it until it’s completely hardened (about 2 days).
+Cover the poultice with plastic wrap, tape it down with masking tape for security, and leave it until completely hardened (about 2 days).

-Once the poultice has completely dried, remove the protective wrapping and add half a cup of water to dampen it again.
-Remove it carefully, using a plastic or wooden spatula if necessary.
+Once fully dried, remove the wrapping and add half a cup of water to dampen it again.
+Remove it carefully, using a plastic or wooden spatula if needed.
 Clean the surface underneath with plenty of water and dry with a soft towel.

 Conclusion

-Marble can be tricky to clean, but by following our tips and being careful about the solutions you use, you can keep your marble floors clean and protected for years, without spending a fortune on expensive cleaners and materials.
+Marble can be tricky to clean, but by following these tips and being careful about the solutions you use, you can keep your marble floors clean and protected for years — without spending a fortune on specialist cleaners.